 Friedrich Sr. became a US citizen in 1857.
 My great-grandfather, Frederick Gueth Jr. was born on March 2, 1861 and was married to Sarah Catherine Moothart in Oreana, Illinois on December 21, 1881.
 The Moothart family had lived near Anna prior to relocating to Illinois.
-Fred Jr. and Sarah settled just north of the Meranda Rd / 25-A intersection.
+Fred Jr. and Sarah settled just north of the Meranda Rd / 25-A intersection in Shelby County, Ohio.
 Frederick Jr’s principal occupation was farming.
 At one time, Indians camped on this farm.
 A photo record concerning the encampment is found in the pictures I have included.

 Frederick Jr. and Sarah Catherine had 5 children, three of whom survived to adulthood....
 Pearl Estella, who married Ralph Clarence Boyer, Edward Louis, who died in 1909 at age 21, Florence Irene Gueth, who married Parker Lee Johnston (my grandparents).

 Frederick Jr.’s secondary occupation was a trade he learned from his father.
 As a town barber or surgeon, his father had removed cancers from those who were afflicted.
 Frederick Jr. was involved in this business for many years…..until legislation required physicians to be licensed…. from that time he was longer permitted to "practice medicine".